-EB-1 (employment-based, preference 1) visas give permanent U.S. residency to foreigners with “extraordinary ability” in science, art, education, business, or sports.
-Foreigners or employers may apply for EB-1 visas using a Form I-140.
+EB-1 (employment-based, preference 1) visas give permanent U.S. residency to foreigners with “extraordinary ability” in

 Below our Las Vegas employment visa attorneys answer frequently-asked-questions about EB-1 immigrant visas in Nevada, including application processes, interviews, time frames and fees.
 Click on a topic to go to that section.

 - 1. Do I qualify for an EB-1 visa in Las Vegas, NV?

 - 2. How do I prove I am eligible for an EB-1 visa?